raspberrypilearning/introduction-to-processing/worksheet.md

 Learn how to use Processing for physical computing.

 Processing for Raspberry Pi has been enhanced to use the Pi's GPIO pins.
-If you're interested in adding some phyical interactivity to your project, then move onto [the next tutorial here](worksheet-2.md)
+If you're interested in adding some physical interactivity to your project, then move onto [the next tutorial here](worksheet-2.md)